The Gentle Crackdown II

 The Gentle Crackdown II (Traditional Chinese: 秀才愛上兵) is a TVB costume comedy series broadcast in January 2008.

-The series is an indirect sequel to 2005's The Gentle Crackdown (秀才遇著兵).
-The main cast features Wayne Lai from the original series and new cast including Steven Ma, Yumiko Cheng, and Ha Yu.
-The dynasty this costume sequel is in the Ming Dynasty.
+The reboot series stars Wayne Lai, Steven Ma, Yumiko Cheng, and Ha Yu.

 Synopsis

 Having lost her father at an early age, farm security guard Chan Sai-Mui (Yumiko Cheng) grew to be an outspoken and determined woman who would do her utmost to protect her home village.
 It is her sincerity that has won her respect from all villagers of the Leung Choi County.
 Sometimes she would get too enthusiastic and impulsive that she could bring about a lot of misunderstandings.
 Amusingly, she has mistaken the newly appointed agricultural magistrate Tse Wong-Sheung (literal meaning "Thank you, Emperor") (Steven Ma) for a thief and the two of them have been bitter enemies ever since.
 To keep himself from any possible trouble, Sheung has been avoiding Mui intentionally.